nmandrus1/calcium/README.md

-# calcium
+# calib

-Library for a creating a calendar with events
+Calib (pronounced like Caleb) is a library for a creating and editing a calendar